MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-accesscheckbytyperesultlistandauditalarma.md

 A pointer to a flag set by the audit-generation routine when the function returns.
 Pass this flag to the
 <a href="https://msdn.microsoft.com/274f3a62-1833-402b-b362-f526b2bee14b">ObjectCloseAuditAlarm</a> function when the object handle is closed.

-#### - GrantedAccessList [out]

-A pointer to an array of access masks.
-The function sets each access mask to indicate the access rights granted to the corresponding element in the object type list.
-If the function fails, it does not set the access masks.

 ## -returns